-- Use a general website platform like Wix that did not support the needs of scholars or
+- Using a general purpose website platform like Wix or Squarespace that do not address the specific requirements of academics.

-- Hire an outside web developer to create a website that would not be supported by the university, would cost a fortune and would be difficult to update.
+- Hire an outside web developer or agency to build a website that would not be supported by the university, would cost a fortune, and would be difficult to update.

-What Gary wanted was a website platform tailormade to the needs of an academic.
+What Gary really wanted was a website platform tailor-made to the needs of an academic.
 It turns out that most other faculty at Harvard wanted the same thing.

 OpenScholar scales indefinitely and affordably for the university.

-Since 2009, Harvard and OpenScholar have transformed how academics create scholarly websites, publish research and build their online profiles at https://openscholar.harvard.edu/.
+Since 2009, Harvard and OpenScholar have transformed how academics create accessible content through scholarly websites, publish research, and build their online profiles at openscholar.harvard.edu.

 - Eliminated the IT website backlog

-- Increased citations and online visibility of faculty
+- Increased citations and the online discoverability of its faculty

 - Launched consistent branding across its websites